-3.3.1 The head teacher will;

-- Ensure that this policy is reviewed annually at minimum and ratified by the governing body; - Ensure that this policy and associated procedures are adhered to by all staff; - Ensure that all staff are made aware of the named governor for safeguarding and the Designated Safeguarding Lead; - Ensure that the role of 'Designated Safeguarding Lead' is explicit in the role-holder's job description; - Decide whether to have one or more deputy safeguarding leads and ensure they are trained to the same standard as the Designated Safeguarding Lead; - Organise appropriate cover for the role of Designated Safeguarding Lead for any out of hour/out of term activities; - Appoint a 'Designated Teacher for Looked-After and Previously Looked-After Children' to promote the educational achievement of children looked after; - Appoint a lead for online safety; (Likely to be DSL DSL will still retain ultimate responsibility for this) - Promote a whole school approach to safeguarding; - Promote resilience to social and emotional wellbeing, which is tailored to the needs of the children: - Ensure that all recruitment follows the 'Safer Recruitment' guidance and a single, central record is maintained with details of all members of staff who are in contact with children; - Respond to allegations of abuse against all other members of staff including supply staff, volunteers and contractors;

-- Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; - Ensure that the school collaborates with Children's Services, the Police, Health services and other services to; promote the welfare of children; provide a coordinated offer of early help assessments when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm: - Safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012); and - Ensure that children's Services (from the host local authority or placing authority) have access to St Elizabeth's to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2022). - Be Aware of the requirement for children to have an Appropriate Adult PACE code C 2019
+- 3.3.1 The headteacher will: - Ensure that this policy is reviewed annually at minimum and ratified by the governing body;

+- Ensure that this policy and associated procedures are adhered to by all staff; - Ensure that all staff are made aware of the named governor for safeguarding and the Designated Safeguarding Lead; - Ensure that the role of 'Designated Safeguarding Lead' is explicit in the role-holder's job description including leading on filters and monitoring processes; - Decide whether to have one or more deputy safeguarding leads and ensure they are trained to the same standard as the Designated Safeguarding Lead; - Organise appropriate cover for the role of Designated Safeguarding Lead for any out of hour/out of term activities; - Appoint a 'Designated Teacher for Looked-After and Previously Looked-After Children' to promote the educational achievement of children looked after; - Appoint a lead for online safety; (DSL will still retain ultimate responsibility for this) - Promote a whole school approach to safeguarding; - Promote resilience to social and emotional wellbeing, which is tailored to the needs of the children; - Ensure that all recruitment follows the 'Safer Recruitment' guidance and a single, central record is maintained with details of all members of staff who are in contact with children; - Respond to low level concerns and allegations of abuse against all other members of staff including supply staff, volunteers and contractors; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency as required; - Ensure that St. Elizabeth's collaborates with Children's Services, the Police, Health services and other services to; promote the welfare of children; provide a co-ordinated offer of early help assessments when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm; - Safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012); and - Ensure that children's Services (from the host local authority or placing authority) have access to St. Elizabeth's to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2023).